ankurnecessary/13-react-routing/README.md

 76. [Official react router website](https://reactrouter.com/en/main/start/tutorial)
 77. [Eraser.io is an amazing tool for preparing diagrams](https://www.youtube.com/watch?v=guOcIILSsiQ)
 78. We need not to get worry about the order in which routes are defined.
 React router is smart enough to give required specificity to the route definitions.(react-router)
+79. An async function always returns a promise but loader functions of react-router don't return a promise even if an async function is used.
+Instead we will get the end result of the async function in the form of an object or string or some other value but not promise.

 [Eslint configuration - Best linting configuration is to use "format on save" and don't use "formatting option of ES Lint"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/8231814#questions/20789494)